esa/pagmo2-paper/paper.md

 In this example, 20 initial conditions for the optimisation are randomly chosen within the problem bounds when creating the ``pop`` object.
 It is of course possible to set explicitly the initial conditions, if so desired.
-The Differential Evolution algorithm is then created, specifying that the evolution will run for 500 generations (i.e., this is a stopping criterion for the Differential Evolution algorithm).
+The Differential Evolution algorithm object is then created, specifying 500 generations as a stopping criterion.

-The initial population ``pop`` is then evolved, and the result is a new population of optimised decision vectors.
+The initial population ``pop`` is then evolved, and the result is a new population of optimised decision vectors, ``new_pop``.
 The fitness of the best decision vector (the "champion") is then printed to screen.

+``sphere_1d``, as an unconstrained, single-objective, continuous optimisation problem, is the simplest optimisation problem type that can be defined in ``pagmo``.
+More complex problems can be defined by adding new member functions to the problem class.
+For instance:

+* by implementing the ``get_nec()`` and ``get_nic()`` member functions, the user can specify the number of, respectively, equality and inequality constraints in the problem.
+  If, like in the case of ``sphere_1d``, these functions are not implemented, ``pagmo`` assumes that the problem is unconstrained;
+* by implementing the ``get_nobj()`` member function, the user can specify the number of objectives in the optimisation problem.
+If this function is not implemented, ``pagmo`` assumes that the problem is single-objective.

 ## Python
 ```python